Amangondaliya555/PyCaesar/README.md

 2.Make sure you have python3 in your machihne.

+3.Run the command in terminal : python3 PyCeaser.py

-3.select the option wheater you want to decrypt or encrypt.
+4.select the option wheater you want to decrypt or encrypt.

-4.Remaining steps are just a piece of cake.
+5.Remaining steps are just a piece of cake.